xNickyDev/Forkman/gitbook/commands/ask.md

+---
+description: Ask a question regarding Forkman.
+---

 # /ask

-Ask a question regarding Forkman.

-> [!NOTE]
+{% hint style="info" %}
-> This is a **Beta** command.
+This is a **Beta** command.
 Results may return incorrect or misleading information.
 If you encounter any problems, please consider reporting them to us immediately on our [Support Server](https://discord.gg/DEEZY5cwpy).
+{% endhint %}

 ## Usage